The following is an excerpt from my 2012 Astrological Almanac.

-On February 3rd, Neptune re-entered Pisces, considered by many to be the blue planet’s most potent phase.
-Neptune will be in Pisces until 2025, making it one of the defining energies of the coming decade.
+Neptune entered Pisces in 2012 and will remain in the marine sign until 2025, making it one of the defining energies of the next decade.
 Therefore it is worth your time and mine to spend a second getting to know the old king of dreams in his brand new suit.

 In Pisces, all of Neptune’s associations are amplified.
 Dreams, delusions, magic, mysticism and madness all get a boost.
 Yet it is important that we do not chase every manifestation of Neptune’s power, but instead seek the root.
 That root may be best expressed by the Sanskrit phrase “Maya Shakti” which translates, roughly, to “the power to create reality/illusion.”
 “Maya” actually refers to both reality and illusion, therefore the “illusion of reality.”